parubok/directory-tree/README.md

 The goal of this project is to provide an efficient and convenient implementation of Java Swing JTree model with a hierarchy of a local filesystem directories (e.g. for directory chooser component).

+Note: Though the model itself does not provide any builtin support for asynchronous operations, it can be built and prepopulated (via `DirTreeModel.getTreePath`) on any thread and then passed to the EDT.

 Example:
 ```java
 import org.swingk.io.dirtree.DirTreeModel;